constbar/ft_linear_regression/README.md

 ## ft_linear_regression

-project École 42, where it is necessary to create a program that predicts the price of a car using linear functional train with gradient descent algorithm.
+a project of École 42, where it is necessary to create a program that predicts the price of a car using linear functional train with gradient descent algorithm.

 implementation of linear regression with one observation - in this case, the mileage of the car.